chemistrytocode/CV/README.md

 ## Interests

-I spend more spare time than I care to admit gaming on my PC and favor competitive multiplayer games like Counter-Strike, Overwatch and Dota 2.
-I have also been weightlifting for nearly 10 years and have followed Bodybuilding and Strength competition with much enthusiasm over this time.
-Lastly, I consider myself to be a keen traveler with my fondest memories being road trips across Italy, Thailand, West Coast USA, and East Coast USA.
+I've been a weightlifter for nearly 10 years and have followed Bodybuilding and Strength competitions with much enthusiasm over this time.
+I am also a keen mechanic and have worked on numerous cars over the years, my latest project was a written off Saab which I repaired, self-serviced, remapped the ECU and then sold on for a profit last year.

+I am also an active traveller having backpacked across Europe and the USA and am currently learning to play the Piano.